 Ed went in again this morning, and then me later.
 Lots of rubbing and some chirps from Ridley!
 Eating well and using the litterbox.
 We call them Bonnie and Clyde now.

-Sharing some pictures to show how well they are settling in with our other kitty.
+Sharing a picture to show how well they are settling in with our other kitty.

 Thanks for all you do to give these wonderful kitties loving homes.
 I just wanted to send you a cute picture of Evelyn and Edgar!
 They are adorable and my family is thoroughly enjoying them.
 We have renamed them Amber and Asher .